mozilla-releng/relengdocs/software.rst

 varying details from a corresponding config (hence it being driven by configuration).

 Let's take a more concrete example of why you might use Mozharness.
-Let's say you have a new test suite that you want to start running against every new checkin of Firefox desktop across our continous integration for our various repositories.
+Let's say you have a new test suite that you want to start running against every new check-in of Firefox desktop across our continuous integration for our various repositories.
 You know at a high level you need to do a number of things each time you run the tests:

     1. Clear a work space so you are starting off fresh